Serious Injury Lawyer in Massachusetts

 Partial or complete loss of movement

-In paralysis cases, there is no cure though many patients are able to restore some function though occupational and physical therapy.
+In paralysis cases, symptoms are often either long-term or permanent.
+However, many patients can restore some function through occupational and physical therapy.
 Early intervention is crucial and can minimize the severity of the injury.

 Burns can be particularly excruciating and the treatments just as painful.
 They can result from car or motorcycle accidents, or contact with electrical wires or harsh chemicals.